lincoln1883/anancy-bookstore/README.md

 # 📖 Anancy Bookstore <a name="about-project"></a>

 The Anancy Bookstore app is a project assignment of module three where we are required to build our second React app.
-It is a simple bookstore where you can add delete books.It features include React Hooks,React Router, Jest and React Testing Library.
+It is a simple bookstore where you can add delete books.
+It features include React Hooks,React Router, Jest and React Testing Library.

 ## 🛠 Built With <a name="built-with"></a>